-Our all encompassed performance goals for all Title I programs remain on the forefront when implementing and determining regional strategies to carry out core programs in accordance with state and federal guidelines.
+The goals are listed in the Local Performance Goals section.
 The regional strategy to work with entities including businesses and educational partners to align resources available are listed in the goals at the beginning of the documents.
 These include for each of the priority industries to identify business demand, to convene all partners and to align WIOA and other funding to meet the needs of employers in the region.
 By strategically aligning resources and convening related and interested parties, a concise strategy will occur to support regional growth.